Remembering Pan Pan: World’s Oldest Male Panda Dies At The Age Of 31 [Video]

-Pan Pan the Panda sadly passed away at the age of 31 this past Wednesday, multiple sources are reporting.
+Pan Pan the panda sadly passed away at the age of 31 this past Wednesday, multiple sources are reporting.
 According to Xinhua News, Pan Pan, who died in the Sichuan Province of China, was the world’s oldest living male panda.

 Xinhua News reports that Pan Pan’s 31 years would have equated to roughly 100 human years.
 While it is described how Pandas held in captivity typically do live longer, their average lifespan is usually only about 20 years.
-In a video posted by CCTV News, Pan Pan can be seen celebrating 30th birthday last year.
+In a video posted by CCTV News, Pan Pan can be seen celebrating his 30th birthday last year.

 Per Xinhua News, Tan Chengbin, who is described as “a keeper with the Dujiangyan base of the China Conservation and Research Center for Giant Panda,” said that Pan Pan had been battling cancer.
 According to Xinhua News, the cancer diagnosis was first made early this past summer, and Pan Pan was also dealing with “common old-age conditions.”
 During the three days prior to his death, Chengbin said that Pan Pan’s “health had deteriorated.”